e-gov/fox/README.md

 The FoxAPI application implements [this specification](http://editor.swagger.io/#/?import=https:%2F%2Fraw.githubusercontent.com%2Fe-gov%2Ffox%2Fmaster%2Ftatic%2F_data%2FFoxAPI.yaml)

+There are two key components:
+1. The FoxService that implements the main business logic of the fox registry
+2. The LoginService that mints tokens for FoxService instances to be used and communicates with external authentication providers

 ## Starting a web-based UI

 A web UI is built with jekyll, to start it: